-Please note that the home activity requirements under the Development Act 1993 have limitations on equipment that can be used in residential environments, along with service demands, e.g. trade waste ena eastern Health Authority connections.
+Please note that the home activity requirements under the Development Act 1993 have limitations on equipment that can be used in residential environments, along with service demands, e.g. trade waste connections.
 Exceeding these requirements will deem your activity unsuitable for a residential environment.
-Please refer any queries to your Local Council's Development Department.
+Please refer any gueries to your Local Council's Development Department.